What is a cerebral arteriogram?

 You will be connected to an electrocardiogram (ECG) monitor that records the electrical

 activity of your heart.
-Your vital signs (heart rate, blood pressure, and breathing
+Your heart rate, blood pressure, breathing rate, and nervous

-rate) and neurological signs will be watched during the procedure.
-You will have an
+system will be watched during the procedure.
+You will have an IV (intravenous) line

-The catheter (a thin, soft tube) will be put into an artery in either your neck, arm,
+A thin, soft tube (catheter) will be put into an artery in either your neck, arm,

 If the catheter will be put into an artery in your groin or the arm, the radiologist

-will check your pulses below the site and mark them with a marker so that the circulation
+will check your pulses below the site.
+They will mark them with a marker so that the

-to the limb below the site can be checked after the procedure.
-In some cases, the
+circulation to the limb below the site can be checked after the procedure.
+In some

-catheter is put into an artery in your neck.
-If the neck is used, a pillow will be
+cases, the catheter is put into an artery in your neck.
+If the neck is used, a pillow

-placed under your shoulders to keep your neck extended.
-Your head will be held in
+will be placed under your shoulders to keep your neck extended.
+Your head will be

-place with a strap or tape to prevent the risk of damage to the artery that might
+held in place with a strap or tape to prevent the risk of damage to the artery that

-happen if you move your head.
-If the groin or arm is used, the site will be shaved
+might happen if you move your head.
+If the groin or arm is used, the site may be shaved

 prior to insertion of the catheter.

 neck.
-A special type of X-ray, called fluoroscopy, will be used to verify the location
+A special type of X-ray (fluoroscopy) will be used to check where the catheter

-An injection of contrast dye will be given.
+You will be given an injection of contrast dye.
 The contrast dye makes the blood vessels

 show up on the X-ray image.
 This allows the healthcare provider to better see the

-the catheter.
-These effects include a flushing sensation, a salty or metallic taste
+into the catheter.
+These effects include a flushing sensation, a salty or metallic

-in your mouth, a brief headache, or nausea or vomiting.
-These effects usually only
+taste in your mouth, a brief headache, or nausea or vomiting.
+These effects usually

-You should tell the radiologist right away if you have any breathing difficulties,
+Tell the radiologist right away if you have any breathing difficulties, sweating,

 After the contrast dye is injected, a series of X-rays will be taken.
 The first series